erikandersson96/portfolio-project-two/README.md

 ---
 ### Intention

-This website is a `fictional website` for the purpose of my Second Portfolio Project for Code Institute’s Full Stack Software Developer Course.
+This website is a `fictional website` for the purpose of my Second Portfolio Project for Code Institute’s Full Stack Software Development Course.
 I created this website with the knowledge I gained from the `HTML`, `CSS` and `JavaScript` modules.

 The main goal with this project was to test my new knowledge in JavaScript.
 I decided to create my own version of the famous Simon Game, but with a twist.
-I reversed the logic of the game so the player needs to play his/her own sequence in order to win.
+I reversed the logic of the game so the player needs to play his/her own sequence in order to win over the computer.

 * Features I aimed to achieve with this project: